SwedbankPay/swedbank-pay-design-guide-jekyll-theme/checkout/after-payment.md

 in which a successful payment order will result in an authorized transaction – that must be followed up by a capture or cancellation transaction in a later stage.
 One-phase payments like Swish are settled directly without the option to capture or cancel.
-For a full list of the available operations, see the [techincal reference][payment-order-operations].
+For a full list of the available operations, see the.

 {:.table .table-striped}
 | Operation                      | Description                                                                                                                                                                                                                                                                    |